rudderlabs/rudderstack-docs/warehouse-actions/amazon-s3.md

   * **AWS Access Key ID** - Your AWS Access Key ID goes here.
   * **AWS Secret Access Key** - Your AWS secret access key should be entered here.

-* List of minimal s3 actions that needs to be attached to the above access keys
+* A list of the minimal S3 actions that need to be attached to the above access keys is as below:

 ```.json
 "Action": [
                 "s3:GetObject",